why alfalfa

 What Is Alfalfa?

-Alfalfa Benefits Include Safe Energy
+Alfalfa Benefits – Slow Release Energy

-Alfalfa Has Low Starch and Sugar Content
+Low Starch and Sugar Content

-The alfalfa plant has a very low content of both starch and water-soluble carbohydrates (WSC) such as sugars and fructan.
-When oil is added as a coating to alfalfa, sugar levels are typically less than 5%.
-Feeds are rarely (if ever) sugar free, as even straw contains some sugar, but the low-sugar and starch content does highlight the alfalfa health benefits for your horse.
-Due to it’s low starch and sugar content alfalfa is ideal for laminitis prone horses or ponies and those with muscle problems.
+The alfalfa plant has a very low content of both starch and water-soluble carbohydrates (WSC) which include simple sugars and storage sugars such as fructan.
+When oil is added as a coating to alfalfa such as in Alfa-A Oil, sugar levels are typically less than 5% even though the energy level is 12.5MJ which is comparable to a competition or conditioning mix.
+Horse feeds are rarely (if ever) sugar-free, as even straw contains some sugar, but the very low sugar and starch content is a key alfalfa health benefit for your horse.
+Our ‘No Added Sugar’ logo is an easy way to identify the lowest sugar options available which include Alfa-A Molasses Free and Hi-Fi Molasses Free.

-Alfalfa is a Source of Quality Protein
+Source of Quality Protein

 An Abundant Source of Bio-Available Minerals

-Alfalfa contains nearly three times as much calcium as grass and as it is a plant, the calcium it contains is much more available to the horse than that from inorganic sources such as limestone flour which many supplements are based on.
-Although rich in some minerals, alfalfa doesn’t contain a full range at the correct levels.
-This means a balancer or supplement should be fed alongside to balance your horse’s diet.
+Alfalfa contains nearly three times as much calcium as grass, and as it is a plant, the calcium it contains is much more available to the horse than that from inorganic sources, such as limestone flour, which many supplements are based on.

 Wide Range of Vitamins